jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - We live on thes same evolutionary tree as biology, but we only operate technology.

 The Boston Symphony had a problem.
 There was a lot of men in their ranks.
 That wasn't the problem though.
 The problem was they didn't know why.
-There were plenty of talented female musicians auditioning, yet not many were making the cut.
+There were plenty of talented female musicians auditioning for new parts and challenging for better seats in the orcachstra, yet not many were making the cut.

 You might be thinking, the judges should make the audition blind.
 But it already was, no judge could see the musicians perform.
 Now you might be thinking, well, I guess that's it, the males were just better.